ml-opensource/API-manifesto/README.md

 __+ 30sec__

-If API requests are taking more than 2sec on wired connection, reconsider change of api design.
+If API requests are taking more than 2 sec on a wired connection, reconsider change of API design.
 Eg: Put the operation in a queue system like SQS, Redis, Beanstalkd and inform the client about operation is complete by push notification, web socket, email etc

 </details>